Sign In

 NOTE: Figure 5B shows an example of the raw 16-bit intensity data measured for the microtubule and GFP-MAP65 channels in the background region.

 6. To correct the background fading, divide the signal intensity on the tactoid by the background intensity for the same time point.
-Calculate Icorrected (t) as: Equation 2, where IS (t) (the signal) is the measurement made on the bleached region and IBG (t) (the noise) is the measurement made on the background region (Figure 5C).
+Calculate Icorrected (t) as: figure-protocol-21805, where IS (t) (the signal) is the measurement made on the bleached region and IBG (t) (the noise) is the measurement made on the background region (Figure 5C).
 This calculates the signal-to-noise ratio for each frame and subtracts the noise as well.

 With only a small number of components, tubulin dimers, and microtubule crosslinkers, microtubule tactoids can form (Figure 2A).
 Although this protocol describes incubation to nucleate and grow microtubules in an incubator, the nucleation and growth can be observed directly under the microscope (which are complete within 30 min) (Figure 2B).
 The concentration of tubulin is kept constant at 13.6 µm and MAP65-MT binding at 10%.